Meet the Speakers: BCEN Learn Live Destin

 Clair Barnett, MSN, RN, CEN, CPEN, TCRN, CFRN

-The Night Everything Went Wrong: Navigating IIMC, an Emergency Landing, and Critical Patient Care
+The Night Everything Went Wrong: Navigating IMC, an Emergency Landing, and Critical Patient Care

 Clair Barnett is a Chief Flight Nurse with extensive experience in emergency medicine, critical care transport, and disaster response.
 With a background spanning International Medevac, trauma, and HEMS, she brings a deep understanding of patient care in high-risk, high-pressure environments and a passion for risk mitigation in air medical transport.